Ronaldo loses bid to dismiss or fully seal Vegas rape case

 Her lawsuit seeks monetary damages of at least $200,000.
 It alleges that Ronaldo or people working for him allowed word to become public last year of a hush-money settlement that paid her $375,000.

-The judge on Wednesday rejected Ronaldo’s claim that releasing court records would “weaponized the allegations in this case,” risk public scandal and harm Ronaldo’s reputation and endorsements.
+The judge on Wednesday rejected Ronaldo’s claim that releasing court records would “weaponize the allegations in this case,” risk public scandal and harm Ronaldo’s reputation and endorsements.

 Ronaldo, from Portugal, is one of the most recognizable and highly paid players in sports.
 He plays in Italy for the Turin-based soccer club Juventus.